Ambassadors for Civic Engagement (ACE) Fellowship

 When is this fellowship offered?

-It’s offered every academic year, and in 2023-24, the fellowship is an 8-month program commitment.
+It's offered every academic year, and in 2024-25, the fellowship will last from September 2024 through April 2025.

 Benefits

-• Earn $15 per hour for 15 hours per week (8-month program commitment)
+• Earn $15 per hour for 15 hours per week, September 2024 through April 2025

 • Connect with and be mentored by community leaders